nalzok/tree.interpreter/README.md

 [![Codecov test coverage](https://codecov.io/gh/nalzok/tree.interpreter/branch/master/graph/badge.svg)](https://codecov.io/gh/nalzok/tree.interpreter?branch=master)
 <!-- badges: end -->

-An R implementation of the [treeinterpreter][treeinterpreter] package on PyPI.
-Each prediction is decomposed as (bias + feature\_1\_contribution + ... +
+An R re-implementation of the [treeinterpreter][treeinterpreter] package on PyPI.
+Each prediction can be decomposed as (prediction = bias + feature\_1\_contribution + ... + feature\_n\_contribution).
+This decomposition
-feature\_n\_contribution).
-This decomposition is then used to calculate the MDI and MDI-oob feature importance measures for both trees and forests.
+is then used to calculate the MDI and MDI-oob feature importance measures for both trees and forests.

 ## Installation